 The vapor path remains the same as the Pax 2.
 Like I mentioned above, I’ve found less draw resistance with the Half-Pack lid but everything else seems to be pretty much the same.

 Pax 3 Vapor APP Guide [4K Video] ~7:37

-Update: The Pax Vapor APP is no longer available on iOS devices and for now, there is no replacement.
-You can still use the Pax 3 as you normally would function-wise, but you can’t access the customizable features.
-Sucks, but not a big deal.
+Update: The Pax Vapor APP is no longer available on iOS devices but Pax Labs now has a workaround to get the pax app on your iphone.
+You can still use the Pax 3 as you normally would function-wise without the app.
 Android users can still use the app normally.

 The Pax Vapor APP allows you to customize your session with individual temp selections and with different heating profiles.
 The five different Pax 3 heating profiles are standard, boost mode, efficiency mode, stealth mode and flavor mode.

 - Boost mode keeps the oven hotter for longer with less auto cooling.
 I personally like this mode if you are looking for a faster session, you are looking for denser clouds, or you are using the Pax with a water pipe adapter.

 - Efficiency mode ramps up the oven temperature throughout your session so this is an enjoyable setting to use.

 - Stealth mode cools quicker and allows for stealthy light quick hits.